kylerbrown/bark/specification.md

 event **relative to the start of the dataset**.
 The first line of the file must contain `start,`, indicating that the column contains the times of the event data.
 Event datasets can be distinguished from sampled datasets because the file is a plaintext CSV, and the `units` attribute a unit of time: either `s` or `samples`.
-Conversly, sampled data should not have units of time, but may have other physical units, such as`V` or `A`.
+Conversely, sampled data should not have units of time, but may have other physical units, such as`V` or `A`.